barrelorgandiscovery/virtualbookplayer/README.md

 - View the play (piano roll)
 - Large treeview of the music folder files
 - Adjust zoom factor for touch and far away reading
+- Load prepopulates playlists (text file with list of files)

 Typical setup :